-\paragraph{Axiom: Sensitivity (path integrals)} Let $F$ be the output of a neural network.
-For every point within a path integral parameterized by a parameter $\alpha$, an attribution method satisfies Sensitivity (path integrals) if there is no contribution to the attribution result when $\partial F/\partial \alpha$ is equal to zero.
-If $\partial F/\partial \alpha$ is non-zero, there should be a non-zero contribution to the attribution result.
+Let $F$ be the output of a neural network.
+For every point within a path integral parameterized by $\alpha$, when $\partial F/\partial \alpha$ is equal to zero, an attribution method satisfies Sensitivity (path integrals) if there is no contribution to the attribution result.
+If $\partial F/\partial \alpha$ is non-zero, the contribution to the attribution result is non-zero.

-None of the existing attribution methods based on path integrals satisfy the axiom~\cite{Sundarajan:IG,Miglani-et-al:LIG,Kapishnikov-et-al:GIG,AGI}.
-The traditional IG method places an equal weight on all gradients~\cite{Sundarajan:IG}, even those that occur in the saturation region where $\partial F/\partial \alpha = 0$.
+None of the existing attribution methods based on path integrals satisfy this axiom~\cite{Sundararajan:IG,Miglani-et-al:LIG,Kapishnikov-et-al:GIG,AGI}.
+The traditional IG method places an equal weight on all gradients~\cite{Sundararajan:IG}, even those that occur in the saturation region where $\partial F/\partial \alpha = 0$.
 The Left-IG attribution attempts to solve this by truncating the path integral after the output logit has reached $90\%$ of its final value~\cite{Miglani-et-al:LIG}.
 This assigns a weight of zero and one to gradients from the approximate saturation and decision regions respectively, which does not guarantee that the axiom is satisfied.
 GIG and AGI use non-straight line paths that attempt to avoid integrating gradients from saturated regions~\cite{Kapishnikov-et-al:GIG, AGI}, which does also not guarantee that the Sensitivity (path integrals) axiom is satisfied.

 To satisfy the axiom, we conjecture that the importance of each gradient should be proportional to the impact on the model output, which is conceptually shown in Figure \ref{fig:importance}.
 Inspired by this, we define an \emph{importance factor}, as follows: